Zuehlke/SHMACK/README.md

 ### Setup AWS console
 Details can be found in: http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
-* Create AWS user including AWS Access Key (can be deleted to revoke access from VM)
+* Create AWS user including AWS Access Key
+  This access key will be used on command-line to tell AWS what to do.
+  It is recommended to create distinct keys if you have different needs; so even if you have an AWS account already, better create a key just for SHMACK.
+That way, you can also later safely delete the key if you no longer need it.
   * https://console.aws.amazon.com/iam/home?#users
   * Username: `shmack`
   * **DON'T TOUCH mouse or keyboard - LEAVE THE BROWSER OPEN** (credentials are shown only here, optionally download credentials and store them in a safe place only for you)